helidon-io/helidon/docs/se/metrics/metrics.md

 >
 > See the [longer discussion below][longer-discussio] in the Configuration section.

-### A Word about Terminology
+### Terminology

 Helidon SE uses the term "metrics" to refer to the subsystem in Helidon which manages the registration of, updates to, and reporting of aggregate statistical measurements about the service.
 The term "meter" refers to an entity which collects these measurements, such as a counter or a timer.

 ## Maven Coordinates

 To enable metrics, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

-Packaging the metrics API:

 ```xml [pom.xml]
 <dependency>